affederaffe/deepl-py/README.md

 * easy to use
 * just a few (or none) integrations for python
 * it's free
-* only 100 lines of code
+* under 100 lines of code
 * compatible with firefox and chromium-based browsers
 # How to use it
 ```python